-Students recognized the benefits to themselves personally, as well as for the group running the course 590 over a five-week time period.
-The length of time was difficult for some as they were concerned with changes to rules and regulations regarding dynamic COVID-19 restrictions, evolving work commitments, and the ability to travel to see relatives amongst other things.
-We believe that this mainly reflects the uncertainty of the period rather than anything specific to the delivery.
-Time management was perhaps the most significant issue that resulted from delivery over a five-week period.
-For students 595 effectively in lockdown at home there was a tendency to spend a considerable amount of time, beyond that advised on the tasks and exercises.
-Students felt in some instances that staff had underestimated the amount of time they took for some of the exercises.
-These negative aspects of time management, alongside the positive aspects of being in control of when they chose to learn are clearly reflected in the questionnaire and statement responses.
-We believe that the time spent by students, beyond that 600 expected, resulted in a greater breadth and depth of learning.
-The extended length of time for delivery also allowed techniques and concepts to embed and skills to develop, particularly critical analysis and synthesis, acknowledged in the post-course scores in learning outcomes. s.
-But raises conflicting concerns around time management, mental fatigue and student welfare when home working, especially in a lockdown scenario in which the world was all work with little opportunity for 'play'.
+Students recognized the benefits, for themselves personally as well as for the group, of running the course over a 5-week time period.
+The length of time was difficult for some, as they were concerned with changes to rules and regulations regarding dynamic COVID-19 restrictions, evolving work commitments, and the ability to travel to see relatives amongst other things.
+We believe that this mainly reflects the uncertainty regarding the period, rather than anything specific to the delivery.
+Time management was perhaps the most significant issue that resulted from delivery over a 5-week period.
+For students effectively in lockdown at home, there was a tendency to spend a considerable amount of time, beyond that advised, on the tasks and exercises.
+Students felt, in some instances, that staff had underestimated the amount of time they took for some of the exercises.
+These negative aspects of time management, alongside the positive aspects of being in control of when they chose to learn, are clearly reflected in the questionnaire and statement responses.
+We believe that the time spent by students, beyond that expected, resulted in a greater breadth and depth of learning.
+The extended length of time for delivery also allowed techniques and concepts to embed and skills to develop, particularly critical analysis and synthesis, as acknowledged in the post-course scores in learning outcomes.
+However, this raises conflicting concerns around time management, mental fatigue, and student welfare when working from home, especially in a lockdown scenario in which the world was all work with little opportunity for "play".